ocaml-sf/learn-ocaml-corpus/exercises/random_access_lists/descr.md

 Define a function `eval` of type `env -> expr -> constant`, such that `eval env e` is the value of the expression `e` under the environment `env`.
 In particular,
 if the expression `e` has no free variables, then `eval empty e` is the value of `e`.

+*Note.* When writing `eval`, one can assume that every variable is in scope: that is, if the expression `e` contains a free occurrence of the index `i`, then `i` is a valid index into `env`.
+Symmetrically, at every call of `eval`, one must ensure that every variable is in scope by providing a suitable environment.